Logging Equipment Insurance: Fire, Theft & Safety Protection for Loggers

 About Hako Risk and How I Work With Loggers

-At Hako Risk, we build insurance programs around realworld forestry and timber operations – not generic
+At Hako Risk, we build insurance programs around realworld forestry and timber operations – not generic templates.
+I work directly with logging contractors, loghaulers, and timber businesses to:

 • Analyze equipment, fire, and liability exposures specific to your jobs